 As processed foods do not occur in nature it will take a longer processing time for the stomach to figure out what it actually is and how to process them.

 It is true that some Natural Foods require dicing and cooking before one can actually swallow it into their mouth, i.e. grains, potatoes and so forth.
-And again, these food will still take longer to process than food that can be eaten without it being processed.
+These foods are still nutritious, but will still take longer to process than the "raw foods" that do not require to be cooked.

 Here the article is not saying that all processed foods are bad, rather it is to bring to one’s awareness of how much effort the stomach needs to digest different types of foods so that one can better use this knowledge to choose the right food for them.
 Knowing this can help those who have digestive problems.